 The new housing masterplan is made up of seven, three-storey terraces.
 The housing typology reinterprets the form of traditional ‘colony’ housing, a traditional social housing typology found in many neighbourhoods across Edinburgh, with a ground floor single storey flat, and a 2-storey duplex apartment located directly above.
 This provides a strong mix of housing with each flat having its own front door and its own private south facing garden.
 The project also offers a mix of apartments, including 4 fully accessible ground level flats and 2 townhouses.

-At completion, the development will achieve Bronze level for sustainability under Section 7 of the Scottish Building Regulations.
-Measures taken to achieve this standard can be found on the Scottish Building Standards website.
+The development was designed to achieve Bronze level for sustainability under Section 7 of the 2013 Scottish Building Regulations.

-As energy consultants, Carbon Futures are working as part of the project design team from the outset to develop a 'Fabric First' energy strategy for the development.
+Carbon Futures formed part of the project design team from the outset developing the energy strategy for the development.

-By adopting a fabric first approach, the building design will maximise the performance of components and materials that make up the building fabric resulting in reduced capital and operational costs, improved energy efficiency and a reduction in carbon emissions.
+As energy consultants, our focus was to develop an enhanced fabric strategy through increased levels of insulation minimising heat loss.
+By adopting a fabric first approach, the building design maximises the performance of components and materials that make up the building fabric resulting in reduced capital and operational costs, improved energy efficiency and a reduction in carbon emissions.

-Additional services provided by Carbon Futures include Design Certification, Building Regulation Compliance and Energy Performance Certification.
+Additional services provided by Carbon Futures included Design Certification, Building Regulation Compliance and Energy Performance Certification.